nikklein/geckoboard_tech_test/README.md

 #### Description
 This program pulls data from external API and pushes this data onto Geckoboard using Geckoboard's API.
 This program is designed to use a Blockchain API.
-However program can be easily refactored to be able use another API.
+However program can be easily refactored to be able to use another API.

 #### Manual
 In the beginning you need to register at ```geckoboard.com``` to gain your API key.
 Your key can be stored in .env file to avoid publishing it on Github and etc. Install ```dotenv```, create ```.env``` in your app's folder, then store Geckoboard API key as key-value pair ```API_KEY = YOUR_KEY``` in ```.env```.
 Next you need to install Geckoboard API.
 In command line run ```npm install geckoboard```.